tbapu1/FacialEmotionDetection/README.md

 ## Google Colab Setup

 1. **Create a New Notebook**:
    - Sign in to [Google Colab](https://colab.research.google.com/) and create a new notebook.
-Rename it to "EmotionFacialDetection.ipynb".
+Rename it to "FacialEmotionDetection.ipynb".

 2. **Enable GPU Acceleration**:
    - Click on "Runtime" > "Change runtime type".